Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 These extraordinary efforts will achieve improvement but not _continuous_ improvement.
 For continuous improvement, you need some effort outside feature factory project management all the time, sustainably.

+## What about the Boss?
+If you are the boss then we recommend dropping [meeting driven process](({{ site.baseurl }}/agile/2021/07/07/face-to-face.html)) for all the team's work.
+If you are not the boss then we recommend starting by replacing retrospectives with something that works.
+Here's how you negotiate
+that:
+* Scrum recommends a `three hours for a one-month Sprint` retrospective.
+That's basically a work day (who codes after a three hour meeting?) and let's conservatively throw in another day for whatever was supposed to come out of that meeting.
+* Ask to drop retrospectives but allow people 2 days a month (one day a two-week Sprint) for improvement as they see fit.

 ## Pick the Tools and Process that Work
 You're looking for a process and tools for initiative approval and organizing work among a group of peers.
-We don't think [scheduled meetings]({{ site.baseurl }}/agile/2021/07/07/face-to-face.html) will cut it.

-You will of course end up calling meetings from time to time, but your project management tool should be designed to work without them as much as possible.
+You may have meetings from time to time, but your project management tool should be designed to work without them as much as possible.

 Good luck!
-We at Uclusion are rooting for you (and we've also spent years bootstrapping the tool you need into existence).
+We at Uclusion are rooting for you (and we've spent years bootstrapping a tool to help you into existence).